gchan/dockerfiles/nginx-ssl-ghost/README.md

 #### Assumptions

 This image assumes the hostname `ghost` will connect to the container running the ghost application.
 If this is not the correct name, you will need to create an alias as described in the example above.
-Please note this form of linking is expected to be deprecated and removed in favour of Docker networks.

 We also assume the default ghost port is exposed (2368).